Permissible Communications: Internal

 Quick Answer

-Bankers can speak with industry specialists for sector intelligence, with the syndicate desk for pricing and market color, and with research analysts under heavy restrictions.
-Communications with research are chaperoned by legal and compliance; informal sharing of analyst views with bankers is restricted.
-Marketing materials must be coordinated with legal, compliance, and supervisory before they go out and must receive principal approval.
+Bankers can speak with industry specialists for sector intelligence, the syndicate desk for pricing and market color, and research analysts under heavy restrictions.
+Firm written policies, not a universal chaperone rule, insulate research from banking pressure; informal sharing of analyst views is restricted.
+Marketing materials require legal, compliance, and supervisory review and approval before release.

 Inside the firm, bankers talk to a handful of distinct internal counterparties to gather intelligence, calibrate pricing, and clear materials.
 The rules of engagement vary sharply across those counterparties: an industry-banker call is routine, but a research-analyst call is one of the most regulated conversations on the trading floor.